I’m Emma Boardwell, Founder of Emotional Finance

 My background

-Before founding Emotional Finance, I spent many years as a UKCP registered psychotherapist, trainer and facilitator, working with individuals, couples and groups.
-That work sharpened my ability to notice the subtle relational dynamics that shape communication, trust and decision-making - the kinds of things people often feel long before they can name.
+Before founding Emotional Finance, I spent many years as a UKCP registered psychotherapist, trainer and facilitator; working with individuals, couples and groups.
+That work sharpened my ability to notice and address the subtle relational dynamics that shape communication, trust and decision-making - the kinds of things people often feel long before they can name.

-Alongside my therapeutic experience, I hold financial qualifications (DipFA and Wise Monkey Financial Coach certification) and spent time working inside financial services.
-Seeing both worlds from within showed me something unmistakable: it’s often the human qualities - presence, curiosity, empathy and emotional steadiness - that determine whether advice lands, clients act, good outcomes are achieved, and relationships last.
+Alongside my therapeutic experience, I hold a RD1st & Culture at Work Level 7 ‘Relational Dynamics’ coaching certification as well as financial qualifications (DipFA and Wise Monkey Financial Coach certification).
+Seeing these worlds from within has showed me something unmistakable: it’s often the human qualities - presence, curiosity, empathy and emotional steadiness - that determine whether advice lands, clients act, good outcomes are achieved, and relationships last.

-My particular interest in vulnerability has shaped much of my work.
+My particular interest in the relationship between empowerment and vulnerability has informed much of my work.
 I now sit on the Board of the Financial Vulnerability Taskforce, supporting efforts to help the profession respond to vulnerability with greater relational intelligence and emotional insight.

 At the heart of my work is a simple philosophy: softness is strength.
 Qualities like presence, open-mindedness, and compassion are not optional extras - they’re essential capabilities for advisers and firms who want to deliver meaningful results.